MicrosoftDocs/sdk-api/sdk-api-src/content/directml/ns-directml-dml_roi_align_operator_desc.md

 ## -description

-Performs an ROI Align operation, as described in the [Mask R-CNN paper](https://arxiv.org/abs/1703.06870).
+Performs an ROI align operation, as described in the [Mask R-CNN](https://arxiv.org/abs/1703.06870) paper.
 In summary, the operation extracts crops from the input image tensor and resizes them to a common output size specified by the last 2 dimensions of *OutputTensor* using the specified *InterpolationMode*.

 ## -struct-fields